gatrian/mEDI_measurements/README.md

 - mEDI: the value of the measured melanopic Equivalent Daylight Illuminance

 - RECOMMENDATION: measured mEDI value above or below the threshold (mEDI >= 250)

+- SKY TYPE: the sky type during the measurement - the same sky type was used for the simulation

 - ALFA mEDI: the calculated value of melanopic Equivalent Daylight Illuminance using ALFA simulation